How to be dogmatic about your meeting outcomes

 Arguably one of the most famous Albert Einstein quotes is: “The definition of insanity is doing the same thing over and over again and expecting a different result.”
 If you are having the same meetings over and over again, expecting to learn or create something new – that is insanity!
 It is time to break out of your method biases and start having better, more magical meetings.

 Method bias – and any kind of bias for that matter – exists because the human brain is programmed to turn repeated information and stimuli into mental shortcuts because this kept us alive in our hunter-gatherer days.
 Unfortunately, the human brain does not always know what is best for us now that our world is so much more complicated.
 Team facilitation is a much more complex task than identifying which leaves on a newly discovered bush are going to be sharp.
 Therefore, it is critical that we push past our impulses to rely on old habits lest we smother our teams’ innovative potential.
-Here are some strategies to eradicate your method biases and revitalize your meetings.
+Here are some strategies to eradicate your method biases, create a meeting agenda, and revitalize your meetings.

 The first step that must be taken to prevent method bias is to identify the desired outcome of your meeting.
 The activities you choose should be implemented for the sole purpose of delivering you to your desired outcome, so you need to understand where you’re going before you can start planning your journey.
 A plane does not take flight before it knows where it is going, and neither should you.